futape/gustav/Dev-API:-Gustav.md

 ###`public void initGustav()`

 Initializes some of the Gustav class's static properties.
-For example, this function reads the configuration file and decodes it as JSON and saves the decoded array to a class-variable.
+For example, this function reads the configuration file and decodes it as JSON and saves the decoded array to [`Gustav::$conf`](Dev-API%3A-Gustav#private-array-conf).
 Moreover it validates the configurations and resets invalid options to their default values.
 If no default value is available for an invalid option, a fatal Gustav-error may be raised.
 Otherwise a warning log entry is done for every invalid option.
 Furthermore this function checks whether all required files and directories exist and logs on inexistence.
+If Gustav discovers a critical value for an important PHP configuration option, it creates a log entry, too.
+For more information see [*Gustav configuration*](Gustav-configuration#bool-check_status--true).
 If the [`check_status`](Gustav-configuration#bool-check_status--true) configuration option is set to `false`, nothing is logged.
 This function gets executed everytime `Gustav.php` is included and can be executed for just one time.